010JGL/Inscribe/inscribe/README.md

 # # # To do list

-- Fix the main net functionality
+- Add Main net functionality

+- Add logic so the credits are applied to the account once the user pays with CC

-- Login feature for CC users
+- add user messages for feedback

-- CC payment
+- add testing